 Detroit Grooming Co.
 (DGC) entered its strongest year yet in 2020, coming off a record-setting holiday season – the brand’s first since partnering with Franco.
-In January, the brand, which offers superior quality, hand-crafted men’s grooming products to both retail and wholesale customers, began planning for a March 13 sales event on 313 Day, honoring Detroit’s iconic zip code.
+In January, the brand, which offers superior quality, hand-crafted men’s grooming products to both retail and wholesale customers, began planning for a March 13 sales event on 313 Day, honoring Detroit’s iconic area code.
 As planning entered its final days, the COVID-19 outbreak spread throughout the U.S. and abroad, massively hindering DGC’s wholesale sales for an undetermined amount of time.

 Franco quickly shifted gears, still moving forward with an adapted 313 Day release, while also pivoting DGC’s marketing and communications efforts to focus on instilling a sense of normalcy and being there for their loyal audience.

 When determining the best place to reach consumer loyalists, Franco compared traffic, conversion rates and average costs-of-acquisition for each of DGC’s channels, aiming to help the company achieve the greatest “bang for their buck.”
 After determining DGC’s email and YouTube audiences were the more effective ones to target, Franco began planning a robust content marketing strategy, challenging us to help DGC create content that was on-brand, despite being less-produced and shot in a new location (inside the founder’s home).